QianqianQ/todo-list/deployment.md

 # Remove all the images
 docker rmi -f $(docker images -aq)
 ```

-### Use an Azure Public DNS Name
-Azure allows you to assign a DNS name to your VM without buying a domain. https://learn.microsoft.com/en-us/azure/virtual-machines/custom-domain

-Steps:

-- vm -> DNS name / custom domain?
-- Or vm-ip -> Configuration -> DNS name label

 ### Access app
 - After setting DNS name, you could access from `<domain>:3000`